TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

    Description
          You can define additional key value pairs which won't be used for setting the image size, but will be available as additional markers for the image template.
-See example mediaquery.
+See the example mediaquery.

 linkWrap
 --------